hm7mihiranga/StudyPlanner/SECURITY.md

 We take security seriously.
 If you discover a vulnerability in this project, please follow the steps below:

 1. **Where to Report**:
-   Please report vulnerabilities by sending an email to **[your-security-email@example.com]** or by opening a private issue on our GitHub repository.
+   Please report vulnerabilities by sending an email to hmgraphicworld@gmail.com by opening a private issue on our GitHub repository.

 2. **What to Include**:
    - A clear and descriptive summary of the vulnerability